hazzardweb/laravel-comments-docs/configuration.md

 Get your recaptcha keys at [google.com/recaptcha/admin](https://www.google.com/recaptcha/admin) and copy them in `config/recaptcha.php`.

 Now you can enable the `captcha` option in `config/comments.php` or from the __Settings__ page under the __Protection__ tab.

-## Smilies

-To use the smilies you need some smiley images, because the script __does not__ include any.
-I recommend [this pack](http://graphicriver.net/item/matte-motes-emoticon-set/33923), but any will do.

-First copy your smiley images to `public/smilies` and edit `config/smilies.php` to uncomment the smiley images mapping or add your mapping to your smilies images.

-Now you can enable them in `config/comments.php` by setting the `smilies` option to `true` or from the __Settings__ page under the __Formatting__ tab.

 ## BBCode